sebastian-struecker/simple-feature-toggles/docs/guide/index.md

-# What is insta-toggles?
+# What is simple-feature-toggles?

-**insta-toggles** is a small service for integrating Feature Toggles into existing infrastructures.
+**simple-feature-toggles** is a small service for integrating Feature Toggles into existing infrastructures.